-- (1) (a) This Schedule applies to matters relating to students' fitness to practise trades or professions during their courses of study and after graduation. - (b) In particular, it applies to matters relating to students' fitness to participate in clinical or other placements which are an essential component of their courses of study. - (c) In this Schedule, references to fitness to practise shall be interpreted having regard to the provisions of this sub-section; and concerns relating to fitness to practise shall include concerns relating to potential fitness to practise. - (d) Pursuant to the Chapter, it is in the best interests of students with personal issues which give rise to concerns relating to their fitness to practise that they be treated with sensitivity and understanding, and it is only in exceptional cases that the circumstances or consequences of such issues are so serious that this Schedule applies. - (2) For the purposes of this Schedule, and for the avoidance of doubt, references to students' courses of study include participation in clinical or other placements.
+- (1) (a) This Schedule applies to concerns about a student's fitness to practise a trade or profession, for which they are training, related to matters arising during their course of study. - (b) In particular, it applies to matters relating to students' fitness to participate in clinical or other placements which are an essential component of their courses of study. - (c) In this Schedule, references to fitness to practise shall be interpreted having regard to the provisions of this sub-section; and concerns relating to fitness to practise shall include concerns relating to potential fitness to practise. - (d) Pursuant to the Chapter, it is in the best interests of students with personal issues which give rise to concerns relating to their fitness to practise that they be treated with sensitivity and understanding, and it is only in exceptional cases that the circumstances or consequences of such issues are so serious that this Schedule applies. - (2) For the purposes of this Schedule, and for the avoidance of doubt, references to students' courses of study include participation in clinical or other placements.